samdbmg/ansible-nginx-gateway/README.md

     domain: demo.example.com # The domain the site should be served from - you'll have to sort DNS yourself (Required)
     root: /var/www-data/something # For a static site, this is the location that the site's files are served from
                                   # (Required for type: static)
-    use_by_default: true # Set this true for one site, to make it the one responded to by IP
+    use_by_default: false # Set this true for one site, to make it the one responded to by IP.
+Default: False
     client_ca_cert: /etc/ssl/certs/my-custom-ca.crt # Location of a CA cert that client certificates should be validated
-                                                    # against - specifying this makes client cert mandatory
+                                                    # against - specifying makes client cert mandatory.
+Default: empty

   - name: sample-proxy-site # A name used in a few comments/filenames etc. (Required)
     type: proxy # `static` or `proxy` - whether the site is just on disk, or a reverse proxy (Required)
-    domain: demo.example.com # The domain the site should be served from - you'll have to sort DNS yourself
+    domain: demo.example.com # The domain the site should be served from - you'll have to sort DNS yourself (Required)
-                             # (Required for type `proxy`)
-    proxy_url: http://127.0.0.1:3000 # URL to proxy requests to, either localhost or remote
+    proxy_url: http://127.0.0.1:3000 # URL to proxy requests to, either localhost or remote (Required for type `proxy`)
-    use_by_default: true # Set this true for one site, to make it the one responded to by IP
+    use_by_default: false # Set this true for one site, to make it the one responded to by IP.
+Default: False
     client_ca_cert: /etc/ssl/certs/my-custom-ca.crt # Location of a CA cert that client certificates should be validated
-                                                    # against - specifying this makes client cert mandatory
+                                                    # against - specifying makes client cert mandatory.
+Default: empty
     use_proxy_host: false  # Usually you'll proxy an internal site and this webserver will be it's canonical location,
                            # so the `Host` header should match the server name.
 However sometimes you'll want to
                            # transparently proxy to an external site, in which case you need `use_proxy_host: True`.
-                           # Mostly this is useful for the unit tests!
+                           # Mostly this is useful for the unit tests!.
+Default: False
 ```

 Dependencies